tsoleary/tsoleary.github.io/projects_page/projects.md

 <img src="https://tsoleary.github.io/projects_page/season_dom.png" style="width:75%">

 What sort of mechanisms maintain polymorphism within a population?
-Previous work has shown that seasonal changes in the dominance of an allele can stably maintain polymorphism within a population (a href="http://dx.doi.org/10.1073/pnas.1702994114" target="_blank" >Wittmann et al. 2017</a></li>).
+Previous work has shown that seasonal changes in the dominance of an allele can stably maintain polymorphism within a population (<a href="http://dx.doi.org/10.1073/pnas.1702994114" target="_blank">Wittmann et al. 2017</a>).
 We created a similar model to explore the role genetic linkage may play in maintaining polymorphism in this context.
 A rough draft of our results can be found <a href = "projects_page/season_adapt.pdf" target="_blank">here</a>.
 Open source code for the model can be found on <a href = "https://github.com/tsoleary/season_adapt" target="_blank">GitHub</a>.